hoshmy/SimilarWordsService/README.md

 If no errors detected - no prints will be done

 **Configuration**
-In the <project folder>/configuration.py where the variable path_to_dictionary_file can be changed to point to another file Its value must be a relative path starting from <project folder> or an absolute complete path
+In the <project folder>/configuration.py where the variable Configuration.path_to_dictionary_file can be changed to point to another file
+Its value must be a relative path starting from <project folder> or an absolute complete path

 **Code highlights**